Striated Apple Sketch

 “Vision is the art of seeing things invisible.” ~ Jonathan Swift

 Another of my daily scribbles using the simple drawing tools offered in the Apple Notes app.
 Edited in Procreate on my 12.9” iPad Pro.
 I dubbed this drawing “Sightlines“ to represent the volumes of information that we are taking in and processing every day.
-This is a particularly virulent time history, politically, environmentally and technologically.
+This is a particularly virulent time in history, politically, environmentally and technologically.
 Trying to keep up with the latest news while dealing with the vagaries of life can be overwhelming.
 We artists and writers generally internalize the environment around us and these events can appear in our work—often unconsciously.
 How do current events affect your work?

 The chronic arthritis in my shoulders complicates the making of traditional analog art.
 On days when it is particularly problematic, I often draw on my iPad Pro in apps such as Procreate, Adobe Fresco and other dedicated painting apps.
 Lately, however, I have been enjoying the simplicity of the Apple Notes app drawing tools as a vehicle for creativity.
 I generally use the Apple Pencil for navigating around the tablet to cause less stress on my hands.
 In this drawing I primarily used the Notes app pencil and crayon tools.
 If you are dealing with arthritis or another challenge, what are some ways that you continue to be able do your creative work?
 Would love to hear from you in the comments.